Marko590/Kvarovi/README.md

 in Belgrade.

-The application is able to take the street address that is currently experiencing outages and locate it on a map (geolocation), returning it's exact coordinates.
+The application is able to take the street address that is currently experiencing outages and locate it on a map (geocoding), returning it's exact coordinates.

 The information is recieved from a [REST API](https://github.com/Marko590/KvaroviServer)